-A call for schemes is sent out in September each year to all registered primary bidders.
-Schemes proposed for a given financial year must be submitted between the call for schemes going out and, 30 November.
+A call for schemes is sent out in September each year to all registered Primary Bidders.
+Primary Bidders who intend to bid for funds must return the registration form, attached to the call for schemes notification, to the Programme Administrator by 1 October.
+The Programme Administrator will then send out the up to date versions of the summary submission form and the submission spreadsheet.
+Schemes proposed for a given financial year must be submitted between the call for schemes going out and 30 November.
 Bidders who are unsure of the process or unclear of what needs to be submitted may contact the Programme Administrator for guidance on submitting their scheme and if appropriate submit a draft bid.
-However, the final and complete scheme submission must be submitted to the Programme Administrator by 30 November 2013 at the latest.
+However, the final and complete scheme submission must be submitted to the Programme Administrator by 30 November 2014 at the latest.

-Any bids received after 30 November 2013 may not be considered for funding.
+Any bids received after 30 November 2014 may not be considered for funding.
 Bids received within the appropriate time period but which are incomplete or of insufficient quality may also be rejected.